Policies and Procedures for Determining the Remuneration for Corporate Officers

 - Items related to corporate officer succession plans

 - Other important items related to the Prestige Group

 Fixed remuneration is determined within the scope of the total amount of remuneration based on the calculation of the consolidated operating income achievement rate versus the consolidated operating income budget at the start of the term based on the criteria table, as well as the evaluation of the governance status and management performance, such as business creation.

 In order to link the remuneration of directors to shareholder profits, a performance-linked remuneration system has been adopted for internal directors (who take the lead in implementing management).
 To ensure that management performance is reflected in the evaluations, directors are evaluated on the basis of the calculation of the consolidated operating income achievement rate versus the consolidated operating income budget at the start of the term, the governance status, and management achievements with regard to business creation, and performance-linked remuneration is decided within a range equivalent to 0–4 months of fixed remuneration.

-The consolidated operating income achievement rate for the 35th term (used for calculating remuneration) is shown in the table below.
+The consolidated operating income achievement rate for FY2022.3 (used for calculating remuneration) is shown in the table below.